Hung parliament: Australia

 In the Western Australian state election of 2008 the Australian Labor Party won more seats than the Liberal Party at 28 to 24.
 The National Party along with three independents had the seats needed to give either party a majority.
 To help the Liberal Party form government, the Nationals supported the party on the condition that the Royalties for Regions policy was implemented.

-In the 1999 Victorian state election, the Labor Party won 42 seats, while the incumbent Liberal National Coalition retained 43, with 3 seats falling to independents.
-The Labor Party formed a minority government with the 3 independents.
+In the 1999 Victorian state election, the Labor Party won 42 seats, while the incumbent Liberal National Coalition retained 43, with three seats falling to independents.
+The Labor Party formed a minority government with the three independents.

 The 2010 Tasmanian state election resulted in a hung parliament.
 After a period of negotiation, the incumbent Labor government led by David Bartlett was recommissioned, but containing the Leader of the Tasmanian Greens, Nick McKim, as a minister, and the Greens' Cassy O'Connor as Cabinet Secretary.

 In the 2010 federal election, neither Labor nor the Liberal coalition secured the majority of seats required to form a Government in their own right.
 In order to counter the potential instability of minority government involved groups may negotiate written agreements defining their terms of support.
 Such measures were undertaken by the Gillard Government in 2010.

+France

+In the 1988 French legislative elections, a hung parliament occurred with the Socialists as the largest party.
+Following talks with parliamentary leaders, Prime Minister Michel Rocard formed a new minority government, incorporating centrist ministers in a sort of unofficial coalition with the pivotal independent centrist group in the Assembly, ensuring a somewhat stable government until 1991.
+His direct successors, Prime Ministers Édith Cresson and Pierre Bérégovoy, both formed minority governments, relying alternately on the Communists' or the Centrists' support in Parliament (depending on the issue).

+In the 2022 French legislative elections, a hung parliament occurred again with President Macron's Ensemble coalition as the largest bloc in the National Assembly.
+Both the President and the Prime Minister held talks with opposition leaders in order to try forming a coalition government with the centre-right (LR) and the centre-left (PS and the Greens), or at least reaching some sort of confidence-and-supply deal with them.
+Talks rapidly failed since no opposition party showed interest in propelling Macron's administration.
+In July 2022, Prime Minister Borne reshuffled her Cabinet and officially formed a minority government.
+As of June 2023, it is still the current government of France.